 The idea of Mental Fitness came to me back in May of 2016 when I was trying to come up with a title for a self-improvement book I was starting to write.
 The concept was based on the combination of two things I love doing in life: Participating in endurance athletic events that push me to achieve the full potential of my physical fitness AND my passion for helping others master their thinking to achieve greater mental health.

-Four years later, and we're now officially a team of nine and I couldn’t prouder of the team we’ve achieved!
+Four years after its inception, and we're now officially a team of nine...

 Yet as exciting as this idea was to me, Mental Fitness would have remained only an idea if it weren’t for my wife, Tresa.
 It was her love, encouragement, and support that helped me find the courage within myself, to not only write a book, but to go out and start my own business as well.
 And with that, right after getting back from our honeymoon, Mental Fitness officially opened for business on October 9th, 2017.

 The early days of Mental Fitness were a scary and exciting time for me.
 Fortunately, though, I was able to gain a full caseload of therapy clients within a couple months while also maintaining consistent speaking opportunities.

 This was a relief to me to see that I most likely would be able to make it as a solopreneur, however, working alone was, well, lonely.
 That, combined with having more referrals coming in than I could field myself, led me to opportunity to hire my long-time friend and colleague, Howard Irwin, LCSW.
 What an honor and privilege it was to be able to hire a friend and start a team based on a dream that was now bigger than just me!
 It was with his hiring that the Mental Fitness team was born in January of 2018.

 From there, in July of 2019, I was able to hire our first child and adolescent counselor, Jessica Calhoon, LCSW, and our practice manager, Anna Pease, both at about the same time.